Pain after partial knee replacement – what to do?

 3. Instability of the knee joint

-4. Suboptimal denture placement
+4. Suboptimal prosthesis placement

 • Description: Misalignments can cause friction and pain.